MarianaPereira23/libris/README.md

 * Ability to make a post in the community section/discussion;
 * Ability to delete a post;
 * Navbar in all pages made using Bootstrap;
-* Review and posts form hidden behind button using JavaScript.
+* Review and posts form hidden behind button using JavaScript;
+* Leaflet map that shows (fictitious) address for the company in the Contact page.

 ### Features Left to Implement